Submissions for the 2022 National Book Awards are now closed.

 No. The entry form must be completed by the author’s publisher in order for a book to be considered.

-How will I know if judges have received the books I mailed?
+How will I know if judges have received the books?

-We will contact any publisher who has entered titles but not yet sent them to the National Book Foundation before the June 29th mailing deadline.
-To track a package to judges, please send books via USPS Priority Mail, which is very helpful.
+We will contact any publisher who has entered titles but not yet sent them to the National Book Foundation before the deadline.

 When will I be notified if a book I entered for consideration is on the Longlist?